UAE: Coldplay announces third concert in Abu Dhabi due to high demand

 Strong AI acts as assistants which enhances productivity and utility

-Presented by Live Nation Middle East, the additional show is part of Coldplay’s Music of the Spheres World Tour, which has taken the world by storm with its dazzling visual effects, interactive light displays, and unforgettable performances.
+Fans, who failed to get tickets for the first two shows, even after waiting for hours, may get third time lucky.

+When the pre-sale for the Abu Dhabi concert on January 11, 2025, went live on Wednesday, thousands had found themselves stuck in virtual queues, some with over 200,000 people ahead of them.

+Pre-sale tickets will be available starting Thursday, September 26, at 12pm, with general sale following on Friday, September 27 at 12pm via livenation.me.

 Fans can expect an electrifying setlist featuring iconic hits like Fix You, Viva La Vida, and Yellow, alongside tracks from their upcoming album Moon Music, set to release on October 4.

-Known for their immersive concert experiences, Coldplay’s shows feature vibrant visuals, dynamic choreography, and their famous light-up wristbands, which sync with the music to create a magical atmosphere.
-This extra date ensures that even more fans in the region can be part of the epic weekend of performances in Abu Dhabi.

-Tickets for the third show are expected to sell out quickly, just like the first two, so fans are encouraged to act fast.
-Pre-sale tickets will be available starting Thursday, September 26 at 12pm, with general sale following on Friday, September 27 at 12pm via livenation.me.
+Presented by Live Nation Middle East, the show is part of Coldplay’s Music of the Spheres World Tour.

 Dates: January 11th, 12th, and 14th, 2025